Minimal element of a device, it’s a particular node that correspond to a remote variable. An address can be :

 other settings are available, some are depending on the protocol used.

-About processes : The constraint is a local time master : launch processes, can force them to stop.
-At each tick of his own clock, constraint ask processes for their states.
+About processes : The interval is a local time master : launch processes, can force them to stop.
+At each tick of his own clock, interval ask processes for their states.

 About duration :

-- When min = max, we talk about rigid constraint (as in previous image).
+- When min = max, we talk about rigid interval (as in previous image).
 Otherwise it’s flexible.